MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-reporting-services.md

 ## Firewall

-If you're accessing the report server from a remote computer, you want to make sure you configured any firewall rules if there's a firewall present.
+If you're accessing the report server from a remote computer, make sure you configured any firewall rules if there's a firewall present.

-You need to open up the TCP port that you configured for your Web Service URL and Web Portal URL.
+Open up the TCP port that you configured for your web service URL and web portal URL.
 By default, these URLs are configured on TCP port 80.

-## Other configuration
+## Configure other features

 You might need to configure other features for better report access and usability.
 You can configure integration with the Power BI service so you can pin report items to a Power BI dashboard.
-For more information, see [Integrate with the Power BI service](power-bi-report-server-integration-configuration-manager.md).
+For more information, see [Power BI Report Server Integration (Configuration Manager)](power-bi-report-server-integration-configuration-manager.md).

-To configure email for subscriptions processing, see [E-Mail settings](e-mail-settings-reporting-services-native-mode-configuration-manager.md) and [E-Mail delivery in a report server](../subscriptions/e-mail-delivery-in-reporting-services.md).
+To configure email for subscriptions processing, see [Email settings in SSRS native mode](e-mail-settings-reporting-services-native-mode-configuration-manager.md) and [Email delivery in Reporting Services](../subscriptions/e-mail-delivery-in-reporting-services.md).

 You can also set up the web portal so you can access and manage reports from a remote computer.
 For more information, see [Configure a firewall for report server access](../report-server/configure-a-firewall-for-report-server-access.md) and [Configure a report server for remote administration](../report-server/configure-a-report-server-for-remote-administration.md).